davelab6/trufont/README.rst

    having to re-install.

-7. It is also recommended to regularly update the dependencies to the curently tested versions as listed in `requirements.txt`:
+7. It is also recommended to regularly update the dependencies to the curently tested versions as listed in `requirements.txt`, or the very latest git master branch versions:

    ``pip3 install --upgrade -r requirements.txt``

+   ``pip3 install --upgrade -r dev-requirements.txt``

 8. Once you have commited your patch, push the new branch to your fork: